Lesson 1.2 · Reading time: ~15 min

 In the previous lesson, we introduced the general idea of a database and a DBMS.
-In practice, however, not all databases are built the same way.
+In practice, not all databases are built the same way.
 Different database types are optimized for different kinds of data, query patterns, scalability requirements, and consistency needs.

-In this lesson, we will look at the most common database types, their key differences, typical use cases, and real-world examples.
 We will also take a closer look at relational databases, because they will remain our main focus throughout this course.

 No single database design is perfect for every application.